-As previously mentioned, you can view your Progress as a single aggregated amount or update your progress in aggregate, as well.
-Enter a single total representing all your account's balances where the interface reads "Actual Progress is..." (as shown below).
+As previously mentioned, you can view your progress as a single aggregated amount, and also update your progress in aggregate.
+Enter a single total representing all your account's balances in the text-box above "Actual Progress":

 To delete the entire progress point, just click the next to that entry, and it will be removed.

 Link an existing account to your bank or financial institution by clicking the "link" icon to the right of an account, as shown below:

 Follow the instructions to search for your institution and link your account.
 Note OnTrajectory does not store any of your credentials and all information is securely encrypted with technology provided by Plaid.com

 Alternately, you can add a new linked account directly from the Add Account menu, as shown below:

 Once you have one or more linked accounts, the "Refresh Linked Accounts" button appears.
 Clicking will refresh balances on all accounts and save a new progress point in your Progress History.

 Finally, you can see the exact time an individual account was last updated by hovering over its balance.
 Accounts that have not been updated more than 1-day ago, will appear in orange.

 You may want to share progress updates on an account across multiple scenarios.
 By default, if you copy an entire scenario, existing accounts will automatically share their progress history.
 However, if you created a new scenario "from scratch" or you later added an account to 2 existing scenarios, progress history is not automatically shared, even if the account is named the same.

 To create a shared progress history between scenarios, open Item Properties by clicking on the wrench icon.
 You will see the option as shown below: